The Rise and Fall of the Standard-Model Higgs: Electroweak Vacuum Stability during Kination: Improved constraints at three loops

 The comparison with numerical simulations indicates that the analytical estimates can describe sufficiently well the instability range to be used as constraining conditions on the mass of the top quark.
-Indeed, having at our disposal the running in \eqref{eq:running_bezrukov}, we can investigate the full space of model parameters $(m_t, \, \nu, \, \mathcal{H}_{\rm kin})$ and analyse which combinations of non-minimal coupling and top quark mass satisfy the stability criterion, i.e. the existence of a barrier in the effective potential.
+Indeed, having at our disposal the running in \eqref{eq:running_bezrukov}, we can investigate the full space of model parameters $(m_t, \, \nu, \, \mathcal{H}_{\rm kin})$ and analyse which combinations of non-minimal coupling and top quark mass satisfy the stability criterion $\rho_{\rm tac}<V_{\rm eff}^{\rm 3loop}(h_{\rm max})$.
 Figure \ref{fig:constraints_top_mass} shows in different colours the areas that are excluded by vacuum instability.
-Since smaller top quark masses lead to higher instability scales, an inflationary phase terminating at low energies is overall favoured, while the more typical inflationary scales $10^{12} \text{ GeV}$ are allowed for masses somewhat below $171.5 \text{ GeV}$.
+Since smaller top quark masses lead to higher instability scales, an inflationary phase terminating at low energies is overall favoured, while the more typical inflationary scales above $10^{10} \text{ GeV}$ \cite{Planck:2018jri} are allowed for masses somewhat below $171.5 \text{ GeV}$.

-Figures \ref{fig:top_mass_constraints_3loop_1} and \ref{fig:top_mass_constraints_3loop_2} display how the criteria we have adopted can constrain the space $(\nu, m_t)$ from the vacuum-stability and the heating-temperature point of view.
+Figures \ref{fig:top_mass_constraints_3loop_1} and \ref{fig:top_mass_constraints_3loop_2} display how the criteria we have adopted can simultaneously constrain the space $(\nu, \, m_t)$ from the vacuum-stability and the heating-temperature point of view.
 The unstable region is shown in red, while BBN constraints are shown in blue.
-For a low inflationary scale $\mathcal{H}_{\rm kin}=10^{7.5}$ GeV (Figure \ref{fig:top_mass_constraints_3loop_1}), the heating process is not efficient, which excludes low masses of the top quark, i.e. higher instability scales.
+For a low inflationary scale $\mathcal{H}_{\rm kin}=10^{6}$ GeV (Figure \ref{fig:top_mass_constraints_3loop_1}), the heating process is not efficient, which tends to exclude low values of the non-minimal-coupling parameters and low masses of the top quark, i.e. higher instability scales.
 On the other hand, higher inflationary scales (Figure \ref{fig:top_mass_constraints_3loop_2}) lead to a more pronounced production of Higgs particles and to a faster (and hotter) end of the heating phase.
-However, in this scenario, the instability constraint excludes a larger portion of the parameter space due to the larger non-minimal interaction.
+However, in this scenario the instability constraint excludes a larger portion of the parameter space due to the more intense non-minimal interaction.
 We notice that the stability constraints do not affect the SM scenario without a non-minimal coupling coupling to curvature for $\nu \to 0$.